p0-security/p0cli/README.md

 ### Installation

-To install the P0 CLI, ensure your `node` version is 22 or higher, then run:
+To install the P0 CLI as an NPM package, ensure your `node` version is 22 or higher, then run:

 ```
 npm install -g @p0security/cli